-The gray matter contains mainly nerve cell bodies, while the white matter is made up predominantly of nerve fibers (axons).
+The grey matter contains mainly nerve cell bodies, while the white matter is made up predominantly of nerve fibres (axons).
 The cerebral cortex is highly convoluted.
-The folds form gyri that are separated by grooves called sulci or fissures (deep sulci).
+These folds form so-called gyri that are separated by grooves termed sulci or fissures (deep sulci).
 The cerebral hemispheres are parcellated into five lobes (Fig. 2.1b, c):

 - Frontal lobe

 - Temporal lobe

-- · Parietal lobe
+- Parietal lobe

 - Occipital lobe

 - Limbic lobe

-The insula is sometimes classified as the central or insular lobe.
-The lobes are partly demarcated by the sulci/fissures, Fig. 2.1.
-The central sulcus separates the frontal lobe anterior from the parietal lobe posterior, Fig. 2.1b.
-The Sylvian (lateral) fissure demarcates the temporal lobe below from the frontal and parietal lobes above, Fig. 2.1b.
-The parieto-occipital fissure separates the parietal lobe anterior from the occipital lobe posterior, Fig. 2.1c.
-The cingulate sulcus separates the frontal lobe above from the limbic lobe below, Fig. 2.1c.
+The insula is sometimes classified as the (sixth) central or insular lobe.
+The lobes are partly demarcated by the sulci/fissures (Fig. 2.1).
+The central sulcus separates the frontal lobe anterior from the parietal lobe posterior (Fig. 2.1b).
+The Sylvian (lateral) fissure demarcates the temporal lobe below from the frontal and parietal lobes above (Fig. 2.1b).
+The parieto-occipital fissure separates the parietal lobe anterior from the occipital lobe posterior (Fig. 2.1c).
+The cingulate sulcus separates the frontal lobe above from the limbic lobe below (Fig. 2.1c).

-The diencephalon contains (Fig. 2.1c):
+The diencephalon contains numerous nuclei grouped into four parts (Fig. 2.1c):

 - Thalamus (see also Fig. 2.6)

 - Subthalamus including the subthalamic nucleus (see Sect.
 2.2.6)

 - Hypothalamus (see also Fig. 2.10a)

+- Epithalamus (comprising the pineal gland)